Imdad-Rakib/Time_Tracker_Client/README.md

 **Note:** Account creation is required for full site navigation.

-**Issue:** Due to free deployment the server may not response properly when you just visit the site and you see a popup showing some relevant error message.
-This is a small issue due to free deployment.
-If you encounter the error, wait for some moment and then try for 3-4 times more and then the server will get activated and the issue will be solved.
+**Issue:** Due to free deployment the server spins down with inactivity.
+Thus it may not response properly when you just visit the site and you see a popup showing some relevant error message.
+If you encounter the error, refresh the page then wait for some moment and then try for 3-4 times more.
+Thus the server will get activated and the issue will be solved.

 ## Tools
 1. React.js for client side